SojeongAn/Assignment09/README.md

-This script demonstrates binary classification,
+This script demonstrates binary classification using Taylor expansion.

 Error is computed by FN, FP, TN, TP.